jasenscode/morse-translator/README.md

 It involved firstly splitting each word into an array of single character strings using the array.split() method.
 I then used the array.map() method to iterate and compare each character to the relevant key in an object containing the relevant morse translation.
 Finally I used to array.join() method to join characters into words before dispalying this to the user.

-Admittedly at the start I struggled with how to do this but by the end of the project, I understood more the requirements of a TDD approach and also how useful it would be on any project, especially larger ones.
+Admittedly at the start I struggled with how to work with a TDD approach but by the end of the project, I understood more the requirements of a TDD approach and also how useful it would be on any project, especially larger ones.